By Meghan Cook, Program Director CTG UAlbany, email@example.com

 And it did.

-The Intelligent Community Forum (ICF) and the Digital Government Society (DGS) came together in June 2017 to foster research and practice partnerships focused on advancing innovation in both rural and urban settings throughout the world.
+The Intelligent Community Forum (ICF) and the Digital Government Society (DGS) came together to foster research and practice partnerships focused on advancing innovation in both rural and urban settings throughout the world.

 Over 400 city government leaders and academic scholars kick-started the joint event with a “grand challenge” discussion to identify real challenges facing cities and communities, both big and small.